mckinsey/vizro/vizro-core/docs/pages/tutorials/explore-components.md

     [FirstPage3]: ../../assets/tutorials/dashboard/dashboard23.png

 ### 2.4.
-Add and configure a filter
+Add a control for dashboard interactivity

-The next thing you will learn is how to add functionality to your first dashboard page.
-This is achieved by adding `controls` to the [`Page`][vizro.models.Page]. `Controls` enable interaction with the `components` and empower users with functionality.
-In general, `controls` can be of two types.
-The first one are [`Filters`][vizro.models.Filter], which allows users to filter a column of the underlying data.
-The second type is [`Parameters`][vizro.models.Parameter], which enables users to modify arguments or properties of the `components` themselves, such as adjusting colors.
+Controls add interactivity to the dashboard page and make it more dynamic, enabling users to have greater control and customization over the displayed data and components.

-By incorporating `controls` into your dashboard, you enhance its interactivity and make it more dynamic, enabling users to have greater control and customization over the displayed data and components.
+There are two types of control:

-??? info "Further information for `controls`"
+* [`Filters`][vizro.models.Filter] enable users to filter a column of the underlying data.
-    The user guides for [Filters](../user-guides/filters.md) and [Parameters](../user-guides/parameters.md) provide a comprehensive overview on how to apply
+* [`Parameters`][vizro.models.Parameter] enable users to modify arguments or properties of the components, such as adjusting colors.

-    [`Filters`][vizro.models.Filter] and [`Parameters`][vizro.models.Parameter].
+The user guides for [Filters](../user-guides/filters.md) and [Parameters](../user-guides/parameters.md) provide a comprehensive overview on how to apply [`Filters`][vizro.models.Filter] and [`Parameters`][vizro.models.Parameter].
 For further customization, refer to the [user guide on selectors](../user-guides/selectors.md).

-In order to link the `controls` to your two charts, it's important to understand the unique id assigned to each `component`.
-This id is unique across all dashboard pages and serves as a reference for targeting specific `components`.
+To link a control to a component you use the id assigned to the component, which is unique across all dashboard pages and serves as a reference to target it.

-For your first dashboard page, a [`Filter`][vizro.models.Filter] is added to enable filtering on specific continents of the underlying data.
+To illustrate, let's add a [`Filter`][vizro.models.Filter] on specific continents of the underlying gapminder data.
 The [`Filter`][vizro.models.Filter] requires the `column` argument, that denotes the target column to be filtered.
-Each `control` also has a `targets` parameter, which allows you to specify the datasets and components that will be affected by the `control`.
-In the case of your first dashboard page, both charts are listed in the `targets` parameter, meaning that the filter will be applied to both charts.
-However, you also have the flexibility to apply the [`Filter`][vizro.models.Filter] to only one specific chart if desired.
+Each `control` also has a `targets` parameter, to specify the datasets and components affected by the `control`.
+For this dashboard, both charts are listed in the `targets` parameter, meaning that the filter is be applied to both charts.
+However, you can apply the [`Filter`][vizro.models.Filter] to only one specific chart if required.

 !!! example "Configure filter"
     === "Code"